junxit/us-congress-code/title-21/chapter-9/sec-356c.md

 - **(b)** *Timing* A notice required under subsection (a) shall be submitted to the Secretary—
   - **(1)** at least 6 months prior to the date of the discontinuance or interruption; or
   - **(2)** if compliance with paragraph (1) is not possible, as soon as practicable.
-- **(c)** *Distribution* To the maximum extent practicable, the Secretary shall distribute, through such means as the Secretary deems appropriate, information on the discontinuation or interruption of the manufacture of the drugs described in subsection (a) to appropriate organizations, including physician, health provider, and patient organizations, as described in section 356e of this title.
+- **(c)** *Distribution* To the maximum extent practicable, the Secretary shall distribute, through such means as the Secretary deems appropriate, information on the discontinuance or interruption of the manufacture of the drugs described in subsection (a) to appropriate organizations, including physician, health provider, and patient organizations, as described in section 356e of this title.
 - **(d)** *Confidentiality* Nothing in this section shall be construed as authorizing the Secretary to disclose any information that is a trade secret or confidential information subject to section 552(b)(4) of title 5 or section 1905 of title 18.
 - **(e)** *Coordination with Attorney General* Not later than 30 days after the receipt of a notification described in subsection (a), the Secretary shall—
   - **(1)** determine whether the notification pertains to a controlled substance subject to a production quota under section 826 of this title; and